kubernetes/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

  }
 ```
 We will decrease `currentReplicas` when we start to update the PVCs, and increase `updatedReplicas` when we create the new Pods.
+We update `currentRevision` to `updateRevision` when all Pods and PVCs are ready.

 With these changes, user can still use `kubectl rollout status` to monitor the update process,
 both for automated patching and for the PVCs that need manual intervention.